ericgroen/TicketService/README.md

 # TicketService
-Simple structure of a Web REST API.
+Simple structure of a Web REST API in .NET Core 3.1.